openAMRobot/OpenAMR_UI_package/README.md

 *   The creation of multiple routes within a single map, catering to various tasks or objectives

-*   Setting a specific task at each waypoint to execute it (in dev)
+*   Setting a specific task at each waypoint to execute it (in development)

 **Robot control and monitoring:** with maps and routes established, OpenAMR\_UI offers comprehensive control over the AMR's operation.
 Users can: